juhyeonkim95/NovelViewSynthesis/README.md

 ## Dataset
 The dataset is processed from [4] ([github](https://github.com/shaohua0116/Multiview2Novelview)).
-Our processed dataset can be downloaded from here.
-(6GB, will be uploaded) After unzip, put all numpy files into `numpy_data` folder.
+Our processed smaller dataset can be downloaded from [here](https://drive.google.com/file/d/17Sxuw-Je37xIgw0AC2ZtmugGAhEEngzP/view?usp=sharing).
+(6GB)
+After unzip, put all numpy files into `numpy_data` folder.

 ## Training and Testing